GeneralA6/menu-handler/README.md

 ## Description

-Menu Handler is a tool to speedup the development of side menus, dropdowns and popups while emphasizing on accessibility.
+Menu Handler is a javascript tool that handles the functionality development of side menus, dropdowns and popups while emphasizing on accessibility.

 es6, no dependencies.
 _internet explorer not supported._

-library functionality:
+functionality added to the menus by the library:
 - open
 - close
 - close on esc press